-

 Onora O'Neill

-Cambridge philosopher and crossbench peer who addresses issues including freedom of speech and stem-cell research
+Cambridge philosopher and crossbench peer who addresses issues including

 -